KoTaetae/Food-Lovers-FRT-Project/README.md

 # Food-Lovers-FRT-Project
-"It's my Future Ready Talent (FRT) Project "
+"It's my Future Ready Talent (FRT) Project ".
+I would also like to thank Microsoft Azure who gave me this golden opportunity to work on this Project!
+It also helped me to learn about Azure services and incresed my knowledge as well.

-#Azure Static Page Link of "Food Lovers" :-
+#Azure Static Web App Link of "Food Lovers" :-

 https://thankful-mushroom-0a1015010.2.azurestaticapps.net